EO4wellness/leary-leerie/SUSE Scholarship/log.md

 - study of other Udacity courses related to this one

 ## Week 3 of 8: Begins 2021-06-21
-* Sugessted Milestone for this week:
+* Sugessted Milestone for this week: [Finish Lesson 2](https://sites.google.com/udacity.com/suse-cloud-native-foundations/resources/milestones-course-timelines)

 ### Day 15: June 21, 2021
 - Begin Lesson 51.-5.5